Hi, I’m Georgia.

 I also write about the practice of urban birding, with bylines at Popsci.com, Audubon.com, and in Audubon magazine.

 Looking for fun professional development activity for your staff?
-I can lead a phenology zine making workshop.
+I can lead a immersive and creative nature-based workshops.